 For the remainder of the war, Albert was assigned to military supply movement as a Military Distribution Planning Officer on the West Coast in San Francisco.
 He rose in rank to captain and was discharged from the army on January 15, 1946.

-Albert J. Bartz married Jeanette Worthington on September 5, 1947, and went to work for General Motors plant in Janesville and retired in 1970.
-He died on March 30, 1973, in Janesville, and was buried at Fassett Cemetery in Edgerton, Wisconsin.
+Albert J. Bartz married Jeanette Worthington on September 5, 1947, and went to work for General Motors plant in Janesville and retired in 1970 and died on March 30, 1973, in Janesville.
+He was buried at Fassett Cemetery in Edgerton, Wisconsin.